API Reference

 Kameleoon.API.Goals

-This module manages goal triggering and conversion data, such as purchase confirmations and revenue registration.
+This module manages goal triggering and conversion data, including purchase confirmations and revenue registration.

 cancelConversion